AmarnathK-573/Retail-sales-analysis/README.md

 3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

-## Author - M ANVESH KANTH

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-### Stay Updated

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on Linkedin :

-- **LinkedIn**: [Connect with me professionally] ([https://www.linkedin.com/in/muddasi-anvesh-kanth-93aaa91b5])

-Thank you for your support, and I look forward to connecting with you!